Trustworthy-Software/Revisiting-Android-App-Categorization/README.md

 the first ground-truth dataset for evaluating Android app categorization methodologies, encompassing 5,000 apps categorized into 100 different classes, such as Calculator, Translator, and others.
-The artifact's second component encompasses all the code utilized in conducting our experiments.
+The artifact's second component contains all the code utilized in conducting our experiments.
 This includes our newly developed description-based app categorization approach named **G-CatA**.